ignasi-p/eq-diagr/README.md

 Joachim Zeising (KTH).
 Many thanks are due to the chemistry teaching staff at KTH: Joan Lind, Gabor Merenyi, Olle Wahlberg, Tom Wallin, Mats Jansson, Märtha Åberg, and many others.
 And many thanks to all students who helped me in shaping up the software and in finding many bugs!

 ## Last Updates
+- 2019-Feb - Restored text database format to old format, if possible.
+Introduced special settings and a special [database][26] for the course on chemical analysis [KD1280][27] at the Royal Institute of Technology (KTH).
 - 2018-Oct - New database formats, including both a power series expression and a look-up table, allow the search and data selection at higher temperatures (up to 600 C) and pressures (up to 5k bar).
 Chemical equilibrium diagrams may be made for supercritical aqueous. solutions. **To do:** update the help file to document these changes.
 - 2018-Aug - Increased the speed of the calculations.
 For Windows: improved the java-launchers (exe-files).
 For MacOS created a script that the user may use to create "apps".
 - 2018-July - Added the possibility to extract data at temperatures above 100°C (by manually changing the ini-file for Database).
 Added case-insensitive search of reference keys.